playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 const newNumber = shouldBeNumber + 4;
 ```

-The reason the opperation `shouldBeNumber + 4` yeilds this is because it doesn't know which to give you given your input, given that you've explicitly typed your output
+The reason the opperation `shouldBeNumber + 4` yeilds this error is because it doesn't know which to give you given your input, given that you've explicitly typed your output as also being a union (meaning that it could be a string OR a number returned — one of them supporting numeric operations one of them not).

-> If you'd left your return type blank, TypeScript would be able to infer what the return type should be just fine
+### Potential Solutions Disclaimer #{silly-examples-disclaimer}

+> Author's note:
 >
+> If you were using unions in your property definitions and left your return type blank, TypeScript would be able to infer what the return type should be just fine
+>
-> That said, we're trying to build on concepts so we're trying to provide some examples of where this might be used and what it does
+> That said, we're trying to build on concepts so we're trying to provide some examples of where this might be used and what it does.
+There are also instances, such as type definition files, where this inference might not be available to an author of typings, and that's ignoring other limitations with this method we'll see later

-#### Function Overloading #{generic-usecase-setup-overloading-solution}
+## Potential Solution 2: Function Overloading #{generic-usecase-setup-overloading-solution}

-Now, you COULD utilize function overloading to provide the proper typings
+In order to get around the issues with explicitly returning a union, you COULD utilize function overloading to provide the proper return typings:

 ```typescript
 function returnProp(returnProp: number): number;